 Why do you have to wear a helmet when you’re skateboarding?

-Protective Equipment Brain Health and Safety
+How does this story connect Protective Equipment with Brain Health and Safety over the next few days?

 An expert in brain injury research explains the biological importance of wearing helmets while skateboarding and cycling.
 The author describes the vulnerability of the brain's structure and how helmets mitigate the risk of traumatic brain injury.